 Dan Biggar and George North injury concerns for Wales

-Wayne Pivac facing an outhalf crisis ahead of Saturday’s clash with England in London
+Wayne Pivac facing an outhalf crisis while England’s Mako Vunipola is ruled out

 Dan Biggar is an injury concern for Wales ahead of their clash with England after he injured his knee in Northampton’s defeat to Saracens.
 Photograph: David Rogers/Getty